tle0508/simple-microservice/README.md

 ----------
 The purpose of this lab is to introduce you how to develop microservice architecture using technologies such as Spring boot, Spring cloud, Feign and Cloud Load balancer.

 Begin by forking this repository, then cloning your fork onto your local machine.
+Import it into eclipse.
+This project includes three projects `lab-microservice-currency-conversion`, `lab-microservice-eureka-naming-server` and `lab-microservice-forex-service`.
+Please import them as maven project in eclipse by Import > Maven project and choose pom file in these projects.

 Foreign Currency Exchange
 ----------